 Accounting for Stock-Based Compensation.
 We follow Financial Accounting Standard Board ("FASB") Accounting Standards Codification Topic ("ASC") 718, Compensation-Stock Compensation, for our stock-based compensation awards to employees.
 FASB ASC Topic 718 requires companies to measure the compensation expense for all share-based payment awards made to employees and directors, including stock options, restricted stock awards and restricted stock unit awards, based on the grant date "fair value" of these awards.
 This calculation is performed for accounting purposes and reported in the compensation tables below, even though our executive officers may never realize any value from their awards.
 FASB ASC Topic 718 also requires companies to recognize the compensation cost of their stock-based compensation awards in their statements of operations over the period that an executive officer is required to render service in exchange for the option or other award.
 Our Compensation Committee may consider the impact of FASB ASC Topic 718 when making equity-based awards.

 Tabular Disclosure Regarding Executive Compensation

-The following tables provide information regarding the compensation awarded to or earned during our fiscal years ended December 31, 2016, 2015 and 2014 by our named executive officers.
+The following tables provide information regarding the compensation awarded to or earned by our named executive officers during the fiscal years indicated.